I Remember When I Was Young

 I Remember When I Was Young (subtitled Songs from The Great Australian Songbook) is an album by Australian vocalist John Farnham, released on 6 November 2005.
 It consists of cover versions of songs written or recorded by prominent Australian artists and bands from the 1970s through to the 1990s, including Daddy Cool, Mondo Rock, Cold Chisel, Men At Work, Renee Geyer, Australian Crawl, Richard Clapton, The Badloves, Leonardo's Bride and The Whitlams.
 The album's title track was written and performed by blues musician Matt Taylor of the band Chain.

 Chart

 The album debuted on the ARIA charts at #2 and soon after its release it peaked at #1.

-John Farnham performed "Downhearted" live on the Australian version of Dancing with the Stars.
+To promote the album, Farnham appeared on the Australian version of Dancing with the Starsto perform "Downhearted" and "Come Said The Boy", and the morning television show Sunrise to perform "Downhearted" and "I Remember When I Was Young".
+Farnham also performed the title track during his 4-song set at the conclusion of the 2026 Commonwealth Games closing ceremony.